jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 draft = false
 +++

 Spreadsheets remain undefeated for financial modeling[^1].
-There are a number of generic tools (e.g. [Anaplan](https://www.anaplan.com)) and industry specific tools (e.g. [Argus](https://www.altusgroup.com/argus/)), but they are generally only used in portfolio management-type scenarios where scale, structure, or auditability are valued over flexibility.
-They usually are not used in underwriting and valuation.
-Even then, many companies still use Excel all activities.
+There are a number of generic tools (e.g. [Anaplan](https://www.anaplan.com)) and industry specific tools (e.g. [Argus](https://www.altusgroup.com/argus/)), but they are best used in portfolio management-type scenarios where scale, structure, or auditability are valued over flexibility.
+Even then, many companies still use Excel for these activities.
+In underwriting and valuation situtaions, Excel dominates.

 Excel is fantastic, but there a times I wish it had the full power of programming environment.
-It struggles with certain data transformations (e.g. unique attribute counts with filtering and grouping) and importing/exporting data to/from external sources.
+Excel struggles with certain data transformations (e.g. unique attribute counts with filtering and grouping) and importing/exporting data to/from external sources.

 This article plays with an approach to fundamental modeling in Python.
 I haven't seen other robust approaches, but I'd be interested in hearing about them![^2]

-## The setup--a time-based event loop
+## The setup--a time-based loop

 I'd like to be able to do something like this where `from_date` and `to_date` can be any two arbitrary dates.
 In Excel, you're generally limited to calculating values at whatever frequency columns represent (e.g. monthly, quarterly, annually).
 Sometimes it's helpful to have intra-period granularity to capture specific events or accruals.
-Since we aren't restricted to a grid anymore, why not just use the actual dates?
+Since we're not restricted to a graphical grid, there's no reason to limit ourselves to a fixed intervals.

 ```python
 obj.revenue(from_date, to_date)
 # sum of revenue between dates
 ```

-Many time series are modeled by growing some base value at a periodically compounding rate.
+Cash flows are frequently are modeled by growing some starting value at a periodically compounding rate.
 In the most basic cases, such series can be modeled as a geometric series.
 In most real-world scenarios, growth is more complex and needs to be modeled iteratively.

-> A recursive approach would be nice.
-Unfortnately, when I've tried to create even modestly large models recursively the call stack blows up and I hit the recursion limit (default of 1,000 in most cases, iPython seems to be 3,000).
+> A recursive approach would also generally work.
+Unfortnately, when I've tried to create even medium-sized models using recursive calls, the call stack blows up and I hit the recursion limit (default of 1,000 frames typically).

-The growth function needs to know the periods over which to compound.
+The cash flow function needs to know the periods over which to compound.
 We can start by creating a generator function that drives each period of the model.

 ```python
 from datetime import date